Prize-winners at the Livingston Lord Library*

 George Pendleton Prize

 This annual award is given for an outstanding major publication, on the federal government's history produced by or for a federal history program.
 The Pendleton Prize is given to an individual author or to principal collaborators.
 The type of work eligible and the criteria that judges will apply for quality are identical to those for the Adams Prize.
 The Pendleton Prize has the additional requirement that the publication nominated must have been produced by a federal historian(s) or for a federal history program, including history offices in the federal agencies and history-related programs in other federal entities.
+As of late 2018, this prize appears to be dormant.

 Thomas Jefferson Prize (for documentary editions and research tools)

 The award for a documentary edition will recognize the editor(s) of a documentary history project publishing either a single volume or one or more volumes in a project that contributes significantly to our understanding of the history of the federal government.
 The award for research tools will recognize the creator(s) of an outstanding research aid (e.g., an inventory, an index, a finding aid, a biographical directory, or a bibliography) that facilitates the work of those doing research in the history of the federal government.
+As of late 2018, this prize appears to be dormant.

 The Society for Military History